Cummins Turbo Diesel Replacement Harmonic Dampers

 Fluidampr manufacturers American Made High Performance Harmonic Dampers for these Cummins engines:

-Critical harmonic vibrations occur numerous times in engines operating range.
-Stock rubber and elastomer-type dampers are frequency sensitive tuned absorbers and work at only one critical frequency.
+Critical harmonic vibrations occur numerous times in the engines operating range.
+The OEM Damper uses a stock rubber compound and the elastomer-type dampers are frequency sensitive tuned absorbers and work at only one critical frequency.
 In the case of a stock rubber damper, it is tuned for a factory engine’s fundamental harmonic vibrations.

 This twisting action and the resulting rebound (as the crank arm snaps back in the opposite direction) is known as torsional harmonic vibration.
 If not adequately controlled, torsional vibration causes rapid main bearing and main journal wear and possible crankshaft breakage.